AdamPaternostro/Azure-Tomcat-Web-App-Container/README.md

 ### The problem
 In Azure you can run Web Sites (Web Apps) on Windows.
 The architecture of Web Apps has a shared file system in which your web code is deployed.
 This creates a problem when running more than one web server and you deploy a WAR files.
 The servers fight over who will get a lock to unzip the WAR file and you get issues.
 The other issue is that some Tomcat applications take 5+ minutes to warm up.
 So you do not want web traffic hitting your site before it is ready to go.

-### I have one image with 3 labels for testing
+### Image Labels
-There are 3 images:
+I created 1 Docker image and Labeled it 3 different ways https://hub.docker.com/r/adampaternostro/apachetomcatazure/tags/
-1. latest -> this is what you would do in production
+1. latest: This is the code you would use in production.
+You need to test and configure this for your needs.
-2. good -> this tests to ensure that the web node is not added to the Azure load balancer until Apache starts
+2. good: This simulates a web app that takes 3 minutes to start, but I do not start Apache until after the 3 minutes.
+This means we shoud not get any 502 errors.
-3. bad -> this simulates the problem I am trying to solve.
-Tomcat not ready for action, but added to the load balancer. https://hub.docker.com/r/adampaternostro/apachetomcatazure/tags/
+3. bad: This simulates the problem I am trying to solve.
+Tomcat not ready for action, but added to the load balancer.

 ### To build the Docker image